Tutorial¶

 --help Show this message and exit.

-To augment the simple example above with all the bells and whistles click-extra has in store, you just need to replace the base command decorator with its extra_-prefixed variant:
+To augment the example above with all the bells and whistles click-extra has in store, you just need to import the same decorators and functions from its namespace:

 def hello(count, name):